Customize Consent Preferences

 How much pain is there after surgery?

 Pain from eyelid surgery is usually minimal.
-It is worst in the first 24 hours, but then it rapidly improves.
+It is the worst in the first 24 hours, but then it rapidly improves.
 It is impossible to predict a person’s pain level.
 If you have done well with surgery in the past, you will likely be fine after this surgery.
 Many patients have adequate pain control with extra-strength Tylenol.
 Our surgeons have a lot of experience treating pain and have published scientific articles and written book chapters about anesthetics and pain control.
 They will do everything possible to minimize your pain, including using pain pumps after surgery and utilizing all the newest pain medication.

 What about swelling and bruising?

 Swelling and bruising are normal signs of the healing process.
 They occur after any surgery to varying degrees.
 Swelling peaks at about 48 hours, and then rapidly decreases.
 By the end of the first few weeks, most of the swelling is gone.
 By 6-8 weeks, all of the swellings have diminished.
-Bruising is worst the day after surgery and then rapidly gets better.
+Bruising is worse the day after surgery and then rapidly gets better.
 It is usually gone for two weeks.
 For the less invasive blepharoplasty procedures offered at the Kryger Institute, swelling and bruising can be so minimal that some patients look “normal” within a few days.
 Ice should be used liberally for the first 48 hours to keep the swelling and bruising to a minimum.

 What restrictions are there?